MicrosoftDocs/azure-docs/articles/sql-data-warehouse/backup-and-restore.md

 If you are using geo-redundant storage, you receive a separate storage charge.
 The geo-redundant storage is billed at the standard Read-Access Geographically Redundant Storage (RA-GRS) rate.

-For more information about SQL Data Warehouse pricing, see [Azure Synapse Analptics Pricing](https://azure.microsoft.com/pricing/details/sql-data-warehouse/gen2/).
+For more information about SQL Data Warehouse pricing, see [Azure Synapse Analytics Pricing](https://azure.microsoft.com/pricing/details/sql-data-warehouse/gen2/).
 You are not charged for data egress when restoring across regions.

 ## Restoring from restore points